 TRANS 104 Technology for Translators & Interpreters • 3 Cr.

 Introduction to the equipment and electronic tools used by professional translators and interpreters throughout their workflow.
 Develop basic skills using, assessing, and choosing appropriate hardware and software including computer-assisted translation tools.
-Prerequisite: Acceptance into program, bilingual proficiency.
+Prerequisite: TRANS 101.

 After completing this class, students should be able to: